Rowdy Tellez Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 15th-ranked team ERA across all MLB pitching staffs (4.17).
+- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.27).

-- The Orioles rank 18th in baseball in home runs given up (69 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs allowed (72 total, 1.2 per game).

-- Kremer gets the start for the Orioles, his 13th of the season.
-He is 6-2 with a 4.43 ERA and 54 strikeouts in 65 2/3 innings pitched.
+- Bradish makes the start for the Orioles, his 11th of the season.
+He is 2-2 with a 4.12 ERA and 41 strikeouts through 48 2/3 innings pitched.

-- His most recent appearance came on Saturday against the San Francisco Giants, when the righty went six innings, surrendering two earned runs while giving up five hits.
+- The right-hander last pitched on Sunday against the San Francisco Giants, when he tossed four innings, allowing three earned runs while giving up seven hits.

+- In 10 games this season, the 26-year-old has put up an ERA of 4.12, with 7.7 strikeouts per nine innings.
+Opponents are hitting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.